Crown Rot and Collar Rot (Phytophthora cactorum, Phytophthora syringae)

-- The replanted tree and the trees in the rest of the orchard can be treated with the chemical fungicide Cuprokylt FL (copper oxychloride) or Fubol Gold WG (mancozeb + metalaxyl).
+- The replanted tree and the trees in the rest of the orchard can be treated with the chemical fungicide Cuprokylt (copper oxychloride) or Fubol Gold WG (mancozeb + metalaxyl).

 - Fubol Gold should be applied after harvest, but before green cluster stage.

 - Collar rot can be effectively treated provided the trunk lesions are spotted early.

 - The lesion should be either cut out completely back to sapwood ensuring the cutting passes through the graft union or a groove cut down to the sapwood, surrounding the lesion.

 - The groove or the whole lesions are then treated with Cuprokylt according to the instructions on the current EAMU authorisation.

 - Control in organic production must be based on cultural control measures , particularly selection of the correct site and scion/rootstock combination.

 Fungicides for control of Phytophthora bark diseases- Efficacy